 - If you cannot stretch to these or they are not available, then go for the Celestron AVX

-- If you have the budget and value payload capacity over portability then go for the Celestron CGX or CGX-L
+- If you have the budget and value payload capacity over portability then go for the Celestron CGX or Celestron CGX-L

 Please let us know your views on this and whether you have any questions in the comments below.